xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-009.md

 }
 ```

 In the implementation, the shadows need to be drawn individually for each rectangle, which breaks the effect of the previous combined batch.
 The reason for this is that we have to do it in a strict drawing order, even reordering before each repaint.
 The following code comes from this article: [Fast Rounded Rectangle Shadows].
+Before drawing you need to sort all rectangles by a pre-set depth and then draw the shadows and body in turn:

 ```ts
 render() {